f95johansson/marvin-transfer/README.md

 ### TODO

 * Detect when disconnected
+* Sort list with folder on top (with some distinction)
 * Handle resize
 * Add delete option (start with files only)
 * Add title bar